You may call our office at 707.443.2741 or 800.31.7212 and speak with any of our team members. Or, you can click here to email us your request.

 When done correctly and deliberately, diversification across asset classes helps decrease risk and builds protection into your portfolio.
 A truly diversified investment portfolio balances funds among securities from a wide range of asset classes, thus producing (on average) better risk-adjusted returns and experiencing less volatility than its individual components.
 Premier’s client portfolios consist of a global assortment of thousands of stocks.

-There are many types of risks an investor needs to be aware of, including interest rate risk, reinvestment rate risk, exchange rate risk, and market risk, to name a few.
-Most investors know that diversification is a key component of managing risk, but diversification means more than just owning a large number of stocks and bonds.
-If you aren’t familiar with the types of investment risk out there, it is it’s important to work with an advisor who understands the types of risk you will face and who will build strategies within your portfolio to help manage that risk.
+There are many types of risks an investor needs to be aware of.
+Interest rate risk, reinvestment rate risk, exchange rate risk, and market risk are just a few examples.
+Most investors know that diversification is a key component of managing risk.
+But, diversification means more than just owning a large number of stocks and bonds.
+If you aren’t familiar with the types of investment risk out there, it is probably a good idea to work with an advisor who understands the types of risk you will be facing and can build some strategies within your portfolio to help manage that risk.

 Absolutely.
 We can roll over an existing IRA or employer-sponsored retirement plan, such as a 401(k) or 403(b), into a rollover IRA.
 If you are an employed plan participant over the age of 59 ½, we may be able to help you take in-service distributions and roll partial amounts of your plan into a rollover IRA, while you continue to make contributions to the existing employer-sponsored plan.